awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

 ## Example 1: Subscription Filters with Kinesis<a name="DestinationKinesisExample"></a>

-The following example associates a subscription filter with a log group containing AWS CloudTrail events to have every logged activity made by "Root" AWS credentials delivered to an Kinesis stream called "RootAccess\."
+The following example associates a subscription filter with a log group containing AWS CloudTrail events to have every logged activity made by "Root" AWS credentials delivered to a Kinesis stream called "RootAccess\."
 For more information about how to send AWS CloudTrail events to CloudWatch Logs, see [Sending CloudTrail Events to CloudWatch Logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cw_send_ct_events.html) in the *AWS CloudTrail User Guide*\.

 **Note**
 Before you create the Kinesis stream, calculate the volume of log data that will be generated\.
 Be sure to create a Kinesis stream with enough shards to handle this volume\.
 If the stream does not have enough shards, the log stream will be throttled\.
 For more information about Kinesis stream volume limits, see [Amazon Kinesis Data Streams Limits](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html)\.